bhyvex/PAD-FileSystem/README.md

 #### Docker client image

+Compile and package the `.jar` into the `/target` folder and into the `src/main/docker` folder.

 `mvn clean install -pl cli -am`

-Compile and package the `.jar` into the `/target` folder and into the `src/main/docker` folder.
+Go inside the folder:

+`cd cli`

+Build the image `padfs/cli:<version>` starting from the DockerFile and adding the jar inside the image.
 `
-` mvn docker:build  -pl cli -am`
+` mvn docker:build`

-Create the image `padfs/cli:<version` starting from theDockerFile and adding the jarnside the image.

-In order to run the docker image :
+Run the container:

 `docker run padfs/cli:<version> com.dido.pad.cli.MainClient -ip 127.0.0.254 - id client 127.0.0.1:node1`